Jeanine Pirro: 2006 U.S. Senate campaign

-2006 State Attorney General campaign
+2006 state attorney general campaign

 On May 31, 2006, Pirro was unopposed for the nomination and became the Republican Party's official candidate for Attorney General of New York by acclamation at the state GOP convention.
 She also received the nominations of the New York Conservative and Independence Parties.
-Pirro lost the general election to the Democratic nominee, former Clinton Housing and Urban Development Secretary and future Governor Andrew Cuomo 58%–39%.
+Pirro lost the general election to the Democratic nominee, former Clinton Housing and Urban Development Secretary and future Governor Andrew Cuomo, 58%–39%.

 Books

-Pirro is the author of six books, two of which are crime novels.
-Her first book was 2003's To Punish and Protect: A DA's Fight Against a System That Coddles Criminals.
-It was followed in 2004 by To Punish and Protect: Against a System That Coddles Criminals.
+Pirro is the author of seven books (four novels followed by three non-fiction books).
+Her first crime novel To Punish and Protect: A DA's Fight Against a System That Coddles Criminals (2003) was followed by her second crime novel To Punish and Protect: Against a System That Coddles Criminals (2004).

-In 2012, Pirro's first fiction book, Sly Fox: A Dani Fox Novel, was released as a crime and legal thriller, followed in 2014 by the second novel in the series, Clever Fox: A Dani Fox Novel.
+In 2012, with the assistance of author Pete Earley, Pirro wrote the novel Sly Fox based on her own experiences as a 25-year-old assistant district attorney in Westchester.
+Sly Fox was followed in 2014 by the second novel in the series, Clever Fox: A Dani Fox Novel.

-Her book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy (2018) is a look inside the Presidency of Donald Trump, as well as the politics surrounding the anti-Trump movement.
-Radicals, Resistance, and Revenge: The Left's Plot to Remake America (2019) is described as "the latest chapter in the unfolding liberal attack on our most basic values."
+Pirro's book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy (2018) is a look inside the Presidency of Donald Trump, as well as the politics surrounding the anti-Trump movement.
+In April 2018, Trump posed with Pirro and with her book Liars, Leakers, and Liberals: The Case Against the Anti-Trump Conspiracy in the Oval Office.
+Washington Post book critic Carlos Lozada described the book as a "sycophantic" and "gushing" pro-Trump book.
+PolitiFact found that Pirro's assertion in the book that Deputy Attorney General Rod Rosenstein had announced in February 2018 that "the Russia collusion investigation is over" was false; Rosenstein never said it, and the progression of the Russia probe since February 2018 demonstrated otherwise.

+Pirro's Radicals, Resistance, and Revenge: The Left's Plot to Remake America (2019) is described as "the latest chapter in the unfolding liberal attack on our most basic values."
 Her book Don't Lie to Me: and Stop Trying to Steal Our Freedom was published on September 23, 2020.

 Media career

 Pirro has been a regular contributor to the syndicated morning talk show The Morning Show with Mike and Juliet.
 She has been a guest analyst on Today, Fox NY Good Day New York.
 She is a Fox News legal analyst appearing on various shows, and has guest-hosted shows such as Larry King Live, The Joy Behar Show, and Geraldo at Large.
 She was a frequent guest on Fox's late-night satire show Red Eye w/ Greg Gutfeld.

-In 2003, Pirro released the nonfiction book To Punish and Protect, describing life inside the criminal justice system.
-In 2012, with the assistance of author Pete Earley, Pirro wrote the novel Sly Fox based on her own experiences as a 25-year-old assistant district attorney in Westchester.
-Pirro appears in the HBO six-part serial The Jinx, recounting her perspective on the 1983 disappearance of Kathie Durst, a high-profile case for which she was the investigating attorney.
+Pirro appeared in the HBO six-part serial The Jinx, recounting her perspective on the 1983 disappearance of Kathie Durst, a high-profile case for which she was the investigating attorney.
 Pirro was the host of the American reality prime time court show You the Jury, canceled after two episodes.